Kagurabachi: The Tou

-One of Hakuri's older brothers who is one of three members of the Tou that confronted Chihiro and Shiba when the latter two infiltrated the Sazanami estate.
-Despite begging Shiba for death after Tenri's demise, Shiba tells him to live in order to foster the remaining Sazanami Clan members as to prevent another tragedy like Tenri's from happening again.
+One of Hakuri's older brothers, who is one of the three members of the Tou that confronted Chihiro and Shiba when the latter two infiltrated the Sazanami estate.
+Despite begging Shiba for death after Tenri's demise, Shiba tells him to live in order to foster the remaining Sazanami clan members to prevent another tragedy like Tenri's from happening again.